 - Green onions

-These are only the most popular examples of vegetables we can eat.
-Let’s look at them in depth and see whether there’s something special to be aware of when eating them.
+These are only some of the most popular examples of vegetables we can eat.
+Let’s look at them more closely and see whether there’s something special to be aware of when eating them.

-Asparagus is an underappreciated herb vegetable with numerous cooking possibilities.
+Asparagus is an underappreciated vegetable.
 Cooked correctly, the entire stalk can be enjoyed, even the typically discarded tough bottom section.

 Try these asparagus serving ideas: